syntony666/blog/source/about/index.md

 - Studying in NTUT EECS and major in CSIE

-- Having learnt Python, C, C++
+- Having learnt Python, C, C++, Java, Javascript

-- Leaning Java now!!
+- Having project with Sunbird Inc.

 Give me a star if you like me!